 All three of these models operate at the same wattage and can be vented indoors.
 In addition to the lent filter, there is an exhaust filter that must be cleaned as well.
 The exhaust filter helps make sure no lint makes it out of the dryer if you’re venting it indoors.

 The heat generated by these models is similar to a small space heater of similar wattage.
 It’s not too uncomfortable, and indeed is significantly less heat than a standard, full-size dryer.
-You can expect full loads to take one and a half to two hours to completely dry, but this depends on the temperature setting you use, type of fabric, and wetness.
+You can expect full loads to take 1.5 to 2.5 hours to completely dry, but this depends on the temperature setting you use, type of fabric, and wetness.

 The dry cycle settings for all three models are essentially the same.
 You get 4 different temperature settings with an adjustable timer.